 Edgar has a post about how they compare to Hootsuite with a couple of statements worth addressing.

 Hootsuite gives you as much control over posting as Edgar.
 Edgar uses a different approach that’s not necessarily better but could be worse because the average user doesn’t know optimal posting times.
 As Hootsuite states,

 “Instead of our users manually selecting what time they want to schedule or post their social media messages using our scheduling feature, they can opt to use our new AutoSchedule technology to optimize and automate the scheduling process.
 We want our users spending more time finding and sharing content and less time worrying about the best time of day to share it.”

 - Transparency and plans

 The Edgar team makes a pathetic attempt to infer that Hootsuite hides fees, which is untrue.
 Hootsuite is very transparent about their prices.
 Secondly, Hootsuite is comprehensive in its offerings, so it makes sense to have different plans.
 Edgar is one-dimensional, so tiered plans would appear foolish.
 Lastly, Edgar fails to highlight all the ways they don’t measure up, which is misleading and disingenuous.

 Unlike the Transformers, Edgar is less than meets the eye and costly at that.
 If you want to focus exclusively on social media publishing, scheduling, and automating, Hootsuite‘s free plan might suffice, and their pro plan with bulk scheduling is a fantastic substitute for Edgar’s content recycling.
 Alternatively, Post Planner does everything Edgar can do for much less ($19 vs. $49).
-As an all-in-one solution, Hootsuite is a heavyweight contender whereas Edgar is an overambitious lightweight.
+As a social media tool, Hootsuite is a heavyweight contender whereas Edgar is an overambitious lightweight.